wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-visual-studio-tools-get-started.md

 ### View Hive jobs
 You can view job queries, job output, job logs, and Yarn logs for Hive jobs.
 For more information, see the previous screenshot.

-The most recent release of the tool allows you to see what’s inside your Hive jobs by collecting and surfacing  YARN logs.
+The most recent release of the tool allows you to see what's inside your Hive jobs by collecting and surfacing  YARN logs.
 A YARN log can help you investigating performance issues.
 For more information about how HDInsight collects YARN logs, see [Access HDInsight Application Logs Programmatically][hdinsight.access.application.logs].

 **To view Hive jobs**